-Health information technology has proliferated across the US in the last two decades, encouraged by the Institute of Medicine and the economic incentives of the American Recovery and Reinvestment Act.
+Health information technology (HIT) has proliferated across the US in the last two decades, encouraged by the Institute of Medicine and the economic incentives of the American Recovery and Reinvestment Act.
 From the most basic programs of computerized physician order entry (CPOE) through clinical decision support (CDS) to a true electronic health record (EHR), software applications are now readily available to even small operations.
 In fact, there are so many options that it can be hard to choose among them.

 What is Health Information Technology?